MikalMirkas/d2-writeups/_posts/2023-03-10-root-of-nightmares.md

 - Kill all {{ site.data.destiny.raids.ron.special_enemies.shielded_cabal }}s by using that side's buff

 ## Mechanics
-### Launch Pads
+### Jump Pads
 Same as before.
-There are three on each side that launch across the floor, as well as a fourth one that launches to the next floor that appears when the floor is completed, excluding the final floor.
+There are three on each side that launch across the map, as well as a fourth one that launches to the next floor that appears when the floor is completed, excluding the final floor.

 ### Nodes / "Pots"
 Identical to the first encounter. {{explanation_node}}